Mapics/Mapics/README.md

-# Bienvenue sur mon profil GitHub !
+# Welcome to my Github profile !

 <a align="right">I am currently a student learning about development and cybersecurity.
 I enjoy exploring and discovering new technologies, as well as solving complex problems.